pnlbwh/CNN-Diffusion-MRIBrain-Segmentation/docs/README.md

 The aggregated mask can be cleaned up using a [maskfilter from mrtrix](https://mrtrix.readthedocs.io/en/latest/reference/commands/maskfilter.html) by `-filter mrtrix` argument.
 In brief, there remain islands of non brain region in the aggregated mask.
 The above filter applies a series of morphological operation i.e. erosion and dilation to clean up the mask.
 If mrtrix installation is a problem for you, you can use [Python translated version](../src/maskfilter.py) of maskfilter provided with this software by `-filter scipy` argument.
-If `-filter` is not used, then aggregated mask is returned.
+If `-filter` is not used, then the aggregated mask is returned.

 # Troubleshooting